StenaTransformations/covid19/README.md

 ### Execution

-After deployment, the Serverless framework with log the exosed endpoints.
+After deployment, the Serverless framework with log the exposed endpoints.
 Accordingly, Use a REST-Client or the curl command to create corresponding GET requests for both endpoints. remember to pass 'days' parameter for prediction url ([URL]?days=3)